tmarrs/presentations/abstracts/JSON-at-Work-Schema.md

 * JSON Schema Tooling

 ## What Do I Get Out of It?
-This session will show practical JSON-based development workflows, tools, and techniques to improve overall application design.
+This session will show practical JSON Schema development workflows, tools, and techniques to improve overall application design.

 ## Prerequisites
 Prerequisites include: